 Alternatives to 401(k) Business Funding

-If you’re not able to use a 401(k), or the funds would not be sufficient to meet your needs, below is a list of some additional sources of funding to consider.
+Whether you are ineligible or funds from a 401(k) don’t meet your business needs, there are alternatives that you can consider to secure other forms of financing.
 If you decide to pursue a traditional business loan, we recommend reading our guide on how to get a small business loan, as it contains tips on improving your approval odds and getting funded more quickly.

-- Home equity loan or home equity line of credit: These are good options to consider if you have good personal credit, finances, and sufficient equity in your home.
-Funds can be used for nearly any business purpose, and you can check out our separate home equity loan and HELOC guides to learn more about how to get this type of financing.
+- Home equity loan (HELOAN) or home equity line of credit (HELOC): These are good options if you have good personal credit, finances, and sufficient equity in your home.
+Funds can be used for nearly any business purpose, and you can check out our separate guides on getting a HELOAN to finance your business and using a HELOC to fund your business to learn more about how to get this type of financing.

 - Friends and family: A big benefit of asking friends and family for funding is that you can bypass many of the typical requirements associated with getting a loan from a bank.
-With that being said, it can run the risk of straining relationships if the business venture does not succeed.
-Learn more about the different ways you can get this type of funding in our guide.
+With that being said, there are still tax regulations to follow, and it can run the risk of straining relationships if the business venture does not succeed.
+To learn more, read our guide on raising money from friends and family to fund your business.

 - Angel investors: Angel investors are suitable for early-stage businesses seeking capital without taking on debt.
 These investors offer seed money in exchange for equity in your company, which can make it a great option for businesses with limited credit history and financial resources.
 To learn more, read our guide on how to raise angel funding for your business.